-One study comparing depressed and euthymic patients with healthy controls found that euthymic patients did not show signs of significant impairment in the domain of attention and working memory, while depressed and manic patients in the acute phases of their illnesses produced more errors of attention in comparison to matched controls.
+One study comparing depressed and euthymic individuals with healthy controls found that euthymic individuals did not show signs of significant impairment in the domain of attention and working memory, while depressed and manic individuals in the acute phases of their illnesses produced more errors of attention in comparison to matched controls.
 Increased severity of mental illness correlated with larger cognitive performance deficits.

-They also found that when compared with healthy controls, euthymic bipolar I patients showed executive functioning impairment while acutely ill, with improvements when retested during subacute phases.
+They also found that when compared with healthy controls, those with euthymic bipolar I showed executive functioning impairment while acutely ill, with improvements when retested during subacute phases.

-The study also revealed that acutely depressed patients showed signs of nonverbal memory impairment, while the nonverbal memory of euthymic patients was similar to that of the control group.
+The study also revealed that individuals who were acutely depressed showed signs of nonverbal memory impairment, while the nonverbal memory of euthymic individuals was similar to that of the control group.